-In this blog post, I will show you what you need to pay special attention to when you switch from Teradata to Snowflake.
+In this blog post, I will show you what you need to pay special attention to when switching from Teradata to Snowflake.

 We will look at the effect of executing DML statements (such as UPDATE or DELETE) in Snowflake and compare this with Teradata Row Storage and Column Storage.

-What happens when in Teradata Rows are deleted from a table that is not Column-Partitioned?
+What happens when Teradata Rows are deleted from a table that is not Column-Partitioned?

 When deleting, the rows in the data blocks are released.
 Teradata uses an array of pointers in each data block that points to each row’s physical position within the data block.

-If too few rows remain in a data block, data blocks are merged.
+Data blocks are merged if too few rows remain in a data block.

 An UPDATE statement causes the data block to be assembled in memory.